Tucumán Belgrano railway station

 Tucumán is a former railway station in the city of San Miguel de Tucumán of Tucumán Province, Argentina.

 The station was originally built and operated by the Córdoba Central Railway and then added to Belgrano Railway network.
-State-owned company Trenes Argentinos Cargas runs freight services on the line, but the station is no longer operative.
+State-owned company Trenes Argentinos Cargas runs freight services on the line, but the station is no longer operational.

 History

 The Córdoba Central Railway was founded in 1887 to take over a concession, originally granted to William Temple in 1885, for the construction of a 206 km line, from the Córdoba city suburb of Alta Córdoba to San Francisco.
 In October 1887 the Government granted the operation of Ferrocarril Central Norte's 884 km line (that included the Alta Córdoba-Tucumán, Frías-Santiago del Estero and Recreo-Chubicha branches) to Hume Hnos. & Cía (owned by The Hume Brothers) for $ 16,000,000.